-For instance, you can keep one section at a lower temperature, while the other section can have a higher temperature.
+For instance, you can keep one section at a lower temperature, while the other can have a higher temperature.
 You can shift your ingredients as needed to grill them thoroughly.

 Make the most of your smoker – The Top of Grilling Secrets

 Having a charcoal grill with a smoker gives you a lot of room to experiment, especially if you plan on preparing multiple dishes for longer periods.

-You see, these grills are designed with various sections, which makes them perfect for cooking roasted foods, such as chicken and brisket, that is simmered.
+These grills are designed with various sections, making them perfect for cooking roasted foods, such as chicken and brisket, that are simmered.
 The only thing you need to ensure is adequate water and humidity in your smoker before leaving the dishes in.